-Wordzen is a tool to help you express your own thoughts better.
-Most Wordzen users are at first amazed by the transformation of a draft to final email message.
-Many, job seekers especially, have expressed the comfort and security that comes from the guarantee of being represented professionally and intelligently during an otherwise stressful time.
-Using Wordzen removes the possibility of experiencing the dread and anxiety produced by accidentally sending a typo to a potential employer, and it can help give you the confidence to apply for the job of your dreams.
+Our users are amazed by the transformation of a draft to final email message, and job seekers especially have expressed the comfort that comes from the guarantee of being represented professionally and intelligently during an otherwise stressful time.
+Using Wordzen removes the possibility of experiencing that pit of anxiety in your stomach produced by accidentally sending a typo to a potential employer, and it can help give you the confidence to apply for the job of your dreams.
 We like to think that using Wordzen is a chance to represent yourself in the best light possible.
 When better to do that as you embark or advance on your career path?